fuzzylogicxx/fuzzylogic/posts/javascript-organisation-with-es6-modules.md

 ES modules let us _split up_ our client-side JavaScript code into separate files making it, well, _modular_.
 This helps us make large or complex applications more maintainable, robust and scalable.

+It also keeps modules within their own scope so no chance of leaks or clashes.

 ## Competing philosophies/options

 - “Don’t do it” https://medium.com/@david.gilbertson/es6-modules-in-the-browser-are-they-ready-yet-715ca2c94d09.
 He says: